arirawr/blog/_posts/2014-12-26-newchallenge-1.markdown

 <iframe src="https://embed.spotify.com/?uri=spotify:track:30J50x380IFf1P1H0DOtW4" width="90%" height="100" frameborder="0" allowtransparency="true"></iframe>

-I'm working on making Spotify embeds work with my template engine for next time.

 ##Reading
 On my long subway ride from Manhattan to Brooklyn, I read the history chapter of the Letters section of the book _Thinking with Type_, which was given to me as a Hackathon Hackers Secret Santa gift.
 I don't think I can express how much I like fonts and how fascinated I was looking through the history of typefaces.